matt-russo/pixelsynth-sw/README.md

 * changed 'background image' to 'select image'
 * combined SOUND/IMAGE panels, changed header to PIXELSYNTH
 * set minium speed to zero (so direction is always left-right), increased max speed on dial (can go faster with keyboard commands)
+* removed stylization on page title (easier for screen readers)
+* added 'how it works' button
+* added alt text to images (same name that appears in drop down list)
 * set up key commands:
   * spacebar : play/pause
   * i : invert image (would n be better? beside the other commands)